zuherJahshan/viral/README.md

 It is most preferable to run the application on a NVIDIA GPU!!!, it is not necessary but it will speed up the computations noticeably

 ## Usage example
-To run do
+First, go to the src directory and launch python

+    cd src/
+    python3.8

+Then in Python, first import the following packages

     from DataCollector import DataCollectorv2
     from covit import CovitProject